Quiznos: Expansion

 In 1983, the restaurant started offering franchises to facilitate expansion, under the name Quiznos American, Inc. By 1987, 12 Quiznos restaurant locations were operating in the United States.
-In the same year, Rick Schaden, at the age of 23, and his father, aviation attorney Richard Schaden, opened their first Quiznos franchise in a Boulder, Colorado shopping center.
+In the same year, Rick Schaden, at the age of 23, and his father, aviation attorney Richard Schaden, opened their first Quiznos franchise in a Boulder, Colorado, shopping center.
 They opened three additional restaurants before purchasing the 18-restaurant chain from the founders in January 1991.
 They renamed it the Quiznos Franchise Corp.
 Rick Schaden became the president and then CEO of Quiznos after the purchase.

 Quiznos was taken public in February 1994, with an initial public offering of 1,000,000 shares of stock at $5 per share, resulting in a $4.4 million yield.
 By the end of 1995, Quiznos had 103 different locations.

 In 1997, Quiznos became the number-three submarine sandwich franchise in the world, with 278 locations in the U.S. and Puerto Rico.
-The company again went private in June 2001.
+The company again went private in June 2001 by the Schaden family who owned 60% of the public company shares.
 In 2005, the company partnered with Ray Wilson to open a new chain of fitness clubs called 123 Fit.
 At its peak in 2007, there were more than 5,000 Quiznos franchise locations.

-Until 2005, The Coca-Cola Company was the primary soft drink supplier for the franchise.
+Until 2005, the Coca-Cola Company was the primary soft drink supplier for the franchise.
 In 2003, Coca-Cola signed an exclusive agreement to provide soft drinks to the competing Subway franchise to take effect two years later; Quiznos responded with signing an exclusive deal with PepsiCo (except in Canada and on college campuses that have exclusive deals with Coca-Cola) and Dr Pepper Snapple Group (to serve Dr Pepper) to take effect the same year as Subway's switchover.
 In 2019, Quiznos switched back to Coca-Cola products, ending its 14-year relationship with Pepsi.